pepstock-org/Charba-Showcase-J2CL/README.md

 Then you can execute `mvn clean` and `mvn install` to build the **Charba** showcase.

+## Running

 The showcase is deployed into `war` folder.

+To run locally the showcase, open `war/index.html` file with the browser.